 Community Table: Body Positivity, Mindfulness + Fitness for Diabetes

-- Tammie Snowden, who has had Type 2 for 5 years.
+- Tammie Snowden, who has had type 2 for five years.

-- Bill Santos, who has had Type 2 diabetes for 3.5 years.
+- Bill Santos, who has had type 2 diabetes for three and a half years.
 You can follow him on Instagram and Twitter @NextWaveT2D.

 Partial transcript of the conversation below, edited for content + clarity.

 Tell us what your experience was like when you were diagnosed.